caylent-solutions/terraform-modules/policies/opa/terraform/libraries/docs/data_sources_only_policy.md

 Error

 ## Description
-This policy ensures data modules are read-only and only query existing infrastructure.
-Data modules cannot create resources or compose other modules - they exist solely to fetch information about what already exists in AWS.
+This policy ensures data modules define constants in locals blocks within *-data.tf files and expose them via outputs in outputs.tf.
+Data modules cannot create resources or compose other modules - they exist to provide reusable constants and optionally query existing infrastructure.

 ## Violations